 What food causes hair loss?

-Especially foods that are high in processed sugars are proven by the study to cause hair loss.
-Other than that, foods that cause insulin increase such as bread, flour, and sugar with alcohol endanger hair growth as well.
+The study proves especially foods high in processed sugars cause hair loss.
+Other than that, foods that cause insulin increase, such as bread, flour, and sugar with alcohol, endanger hair growth.

 What are the types of hair loss?